sandy1983jsr/Forging2/README.md

 streamlit run app.py
 ```

-## Customization

-- Integrate your own SCADA/meter API in `scada_module.py`.
-- Extend analysis in `analysis.py` for your domain.
-- Modify reporting in `reporting.py` as needed.
+- Add your data for each utility or use sample data for demo/testing.

 ---